MaslowCorporation/AwesomeNPMTemplate/README.md

 # maslow-gpt-sdk 🌎

 An npm package for demonstration purposes using TypeScript to build for both the ECMAScript Module format (i.e. ESM or ES Module) and CommonJS Module format (CJS).

-It can be used in Node.js and browser applications.
+It can be used in any Javascript application.

-Now it's time to make it yours !!!
+Now it's time to make it yours !

 ## Get Started